Lorti/manu.ninja/_posts/2016-12-14-lightweight-testing-of-front-end-npm-packages.md

 ## Simple form tracking with Google Analytics

-The examplary front-end npm package for this tutorial is a form tracker using Google Analytics.
+The example front-end npm package for this tutorial is a form tracker using Google Analytics.
 When setting the custom `data-event`{:.html} attribute on a form it sends an event to Google Analytics.
-The value of the attribute are the event category and event action, separated by a comma.
+The value of the `data-event`{:.html} attribute is a comma-separated string containing the event category and event action.

 ### package.json
 ~~~ json